What Does it Take to Be a Financial Quantitative Analyst?

 - Investment Strategist

-In 2016, there was an estimated number of 135,900 jobs in the United States for Financial Quantitative Analyst.
+In the United States, there were 135,900 jobs for Financial Quantitative Analyst in 2016.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Quantitative Analyst by 2026.
-There will be an estimated 13,100 positions for Financial Quantitative Analyst per year.
+The BLS estimates 13,100 yearly job openings in this field.